Operational Guidelines: One-Parent Family Payment

 See Cohabitation guidelines for more general information.

-From 1 May 2004, the Habitual Residence Condition applies to the One-Parent Family Payment.
+The Habitual Residence Condition applies to the One-Parent Family Payment.
 Full details are given in the Habitual Residence Condition guidelines.

 A Deciding Officer must have due regard to EU law where it is applicable.
-In general EU law takes precedence over National Law.
+In general, EU law takes precedence over National Law.

-One-Parent Family Payment is not payable to anyone residing outside the State, except for EEA nationals who are working in Ireland and qualify under the provisions of (EU) Regulation 883/2004, Article 7 and Articles 11 to 16 .
+One-Parent Family Payment is not payable to anyone residing outside the State, except for EEA nationals who are working in Ireland and qualify under the provisions of EU Regulation 883/2004, Article 7 and Articles 11 to 16 .
 A person may, however, have an absence of up to a maximum of 3 weeks outside the State for the purposes of holidays, attending a funeral and so on, and receive payment.
-The department must be notified in advance of the intention to leave the State and the reason for the absence.
+The department must be notified in advance of the intention to leave the State and of the reason for the absence.

 See Procedures following award and Payment Related Issues guidelines regarding payment arrangements while absent from the State.